-4. Include offline sourcing channels
+4. Include offline candidate sourcing processes

 Going offline and meeting people face-to-face at events is a great way to source new candidates.
 Attend job or industry-specific conferences and events, or host your own meetups to bring together groups of people you’d like to meet.
 There will be less competition to stand out as an employer, and candidates will be more likely to respond to your follow-up messages after they’ve had a conversation with you in person.
 If other people in your organization attend events, ask them to stay on the lookout for great candidates too – sourcing should be a team sport!